DarkGhostHunter/Larapass/README.md

 ### 2. Create the `webauthn_credentials` table

-Create the `webauthn_credentials` table by running the migrations:
+Create the `webauthn_credentials` table by publishing the migration files and migrating the table:

+    php artisan vendor:publish --provider="DarkGhostHunter\Larapass\LarapassServiceProvider" --tag="migrations"
     php artisan migrate

-> If you need to modify the migration from this package, you can publish it to override whatever you need.
->
->     php artisan vendor:publish --provider="DarkGhostHunter\Larapass\LarapassServiceProvider" --tag="migrations"

 ### 3. Implement the contract and trait